frenio/frenio/README.md

-### Chemist excited to learn about neural networks and to contribute to Open Source projects
+### Chemist excited to learn about neural networks and contribute to Open Source projects

 - I'm just getting started on Github